BCDigSchol/policedata/_pages/data.md

 </center>

 In this dataset, we have compiled the  monthly logs of Captain Edward H. Savage (1812-1893).
-It is derived from the archives available at [Burns Library](https://libguides.bc.edu/burns) at Boston College.
+It is derived from the records available at [Burns Library](https://libguides.bc.edu/burns) at Boston College.
 We have turned the ledger of Captain Savage into a spreadsheet which allows it to be machine-readable and easy to work with.
 We have done this as follows:

 For instance, if the entry for June 1854 appears as follows: